[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 Let me name some other people who mysteriously managed to miss this perfectly obvious point.

 The early Christian Church had the slogan “resist not evil” (Matthew 5:39), and indeed, their idea of Burning The Fucking System To The Ground was to go unprotestingly to martyrdom while publicly forgiving their executioners.
 They were up against the Roman Empire, possibly the most effective military machine in history, ruled by some of the cruelest men who have ever lived.
-By Arthur’s reckoning, this should have been the biggest smackdown in the entire history of smackdowns.
+By Andrew’s reckoning, this should have been the biggest smackdown in the entire history of smackdowns.

 And it kind of was.
 Just not the way most people expected.